-Limited Run Games announced its first localization project with visual novel The House in Fata Morgana for PlayStation 4 and PS Vita during its E3 2018 press conference.
+Limited Run Games announced its first localization project with visual novel The House in Fata Morgana: Dreams of the Revenants Edition for PlayStation 4 and PS Vita during its E3 2018 press conference.
 It will be released both digitally and physically, presumably via the Limited Run Games online store, in Q1 2019.

-Here is an overview of the game’s story, via its Steam page:
+Here is an overview of the game’s story, via the Steam page for the PC version:

 You awaken in a decrepit old mansion.